SinaMostafanejad/OpenRDM/doc/doc_files/theory.md

 expression in Eq.~\f$\eqref{EQ:TRE}\f$, no dependence on \f$\nabla\Pi(\mathbf{r})\f$ is assumed.
 A scheme in which the OTPD functional depends explicitly upon
 \f$\nabla\Pi(\mathbf{r})\f$ has also been proposed.\[[5](https://doi.org/10.1021/acs.jctc.7b00967)\]
-The corresponding ""fully-translated"" (ft) functionals are defined as
+The corresponding "fully-translated" (ft) functionals are defined as

 \f{equation}{
 \label{EQ:FTRE}\tag{17}